Powered by RND

 Available Episodes

-5 of 34
+5 of 38

 • Loving and Losing Pets with E.B.
 Bartels, Rev. Sarah Bowen, and Karen Fine DVM at Bark!
 Fest

 Living with pets sadly means losing them too.
 There wasn't a dry eye in the house (in a good way) at this event.Loving pets means thinking of them both in life and after their loss.
 In the poignant and personal Good Grief: On Loving Pets, Here and Hereafter, E.B.
 Bartels takes us on a global tour of how we love and mourn our pets.
 Sarah Bowen shares her deep insights on the lives and loss of all animals—pets and wildlife—in Sacred Sendoffs: An Animal Chaplain’s Advice for Surviving Animal Loss, Making Life Meaningful, and Trying to Heal the Planet.
 And Karen Fine DVM’s heartwarming memoir about becoming a veterinarian, The Other Family Doctor: A Veterinarian Explores What Animals Can Teach Us About Love, Life, and Mortality, is full of tales about what we can learn from the animals in our lives.We talked about:Why E.B.
 Bartels wrote her book and what she learned about how people memorialize their pets, including taxidermy and mummificationThe way that grief for a lost pet is often disenfranchisedWhat an animal chaplain is and why Sarah Bowen wrote her bookBlending science with spirituality, and practical tips to help when someone loses a petWhat it's like being a veterinarian, and how Dr. Karen Fine was influenced by her grandfatherThe value of making home visits as a veterinarian, and helping other pets cope when one of their fellow pets has passedPlus each author did an amazing reading from their bookThe quote by Irving Townsend can be found here: https://www.goodreads.com/quotes/37516-we-who-choose-to-surround-ourselves-with-lives-even-moreLearn more about the authors:E.B.
 Bartels: https://www.ebbartels.com/ Rev. Sarah Bowen: https://www.sacredsendoffs.com/ Karen Fine DVM: https://karenfinedvm.com/ Send us a text to say hello!About the co-hosts: Kristi Benson is an honours graduate of, and now on staff with, the prestigious Academy for Dog Trainers and has her PCBC-A from the Pet Professional Accreditation Board.
 She lives in beautiful northern British Columbia, where she helps dog guardians through online classes.
 She is also a northern anthropologist.
-Kristi Benson's website Facebook Zazie Todd, PhD, is the award-winning author of Wag: The Science of Making Your Dog Happy and Purr: The Science of Making Your Cat Happy.
-She is the creator of the popular blog, Companion Animal Psychology, and also has a column at Psychology Today.
-Todd lives in Maple Ridge, BC, with her husband, one dog, and one cat.
-Facebook Instagram BlueSky
+Kristi Benson's website Facebook Zazie Todd, PhD, is the award-winning author of Bark!
+The Science of Helping Your Anxious, Fearful, or Reactive Dog, Wag: The Science of Making Your Dog Happy and Purr: The Science of Making Your Cat Happy.
+She is the creator of the popular blog, Companion Animal Psychology, and has a column at Psychology Today.
+She lives in Maple Ridge, BC, with her husband, a dog and a cat.
+Instagram BlueSky

 --------